Merger-induced galaxy transformations in the ARTEMIS simulations: Introduction

 The ancient GS merger played a pivotal role in the transformation of our Galaxy.
 Here we study simulated analogues of this event in the \texttt{ARTEMIS} suite to elucidate the response it triggered in the young Milky Way.
 While several studies have already looked into the properties of the progenitor dwarf galaxy, so far little attention has been given to the multitude of the effects of the interaction on the host. \citet{Fattahi} used 28 galaxies in the Auriga suite \citep[see][]{Auriga} to search for GS-like populations.
 They found that roughly a third of the galaxies contained such a feature which dominated the stellar halo, and confirmed that these stars were delivered in one or two mergers with large dwarf galaxies of stellar mass $\gtrsim 10^{8}\, {\rm M}_\odot$.
 The prevalence and the properties of the simulated GS encounter found by \citet{Fattahi} is in general agreement with other studies based on cosmological galaxy formation simulations \citep[e.g.,][]{Belokurov,Mackereth2019,Bignone2019,Elias2020}.
 Note, however, that several of the above studies use implicit or explicit constraints on the accretion history of the MW look-alike.
 In this work we dispense with such a bias, analyzing galaxies that obey solely the MW mass constraint.

 The flooding of the Milky Way with the GS tidal debris is only a part of the metamorphosis the stellar halo underwent.
 Gaia DR1 and DR2 data were used to uncover a substantial population of stars with metallicities typical of the Galactic disc but on highly eccentric or retrograde orbits \citep[see][]{Bonaca2017,Gallart2019,Dimatteo2019,splash}.
 The exact origin of this population remains uncertain, but all of the above studies agree that these stars were born inside the MW, before or around the time of the GS accretion.
 These stars could be, for example, the remnants of the Galactic ancient disc splashed by the violent interaction between the MW and the GS progenitor.
 To this end, \citet{mash} used simulated galaxies in Auriga to study analogues of the GS merger and its connection to the disc and stellar halo of the host.
 They showed that stars belonging to retrograde `Splash' populations were indeed formed in the proto-discs and scattered onto extreme orbits by gas-rich mergers.
 Fresh gas supply provided by the infalling massive dwarf and the intense nature of the ensuing interaction additionally lead to a star-burst in the central MW contributing both to the thick disc and the Splash components \citep[see][]{mash}.
 Under the assumption that the Splash is created out of the Galactic proto-disc heated up by the GS merger, its stellar mass and kinematics can be used to gauge the mass ratio of the in-falling satellite and the host \citep[][]{splash,mash}.
-In addition to splashing and star-bursting in the Galaxy's disc, a third effect which mergers may have is the formation of bars.
-The chemodynamics of bars and bulges in MW analogues have been studied in detail by \citet{Fragkoudi} in the Auriga simulations.
-They note that bars in the simulations often form soon after mergers.
-This is a result of increasing the mass of the disc and removing angular momentum.
-The GS merger may therefore be responsible for the formation of a bar in the MW.